kendramarcus/NSMB_2023_D110C/README.md

 The count scripts were updated just prior to running to change the output file name and input files (joined .fasta)

 3) The output files of this script are .txt lists of counts per sequence searched.
-The order of the lists correspond to the order of mutants accounted for in each .xls sheet (see CompiledCountData_2023.xls)
+The order of the lists correspond to the order of mutants accounted for in each .xls sheet (see Figure2.xls for count data of pools A and B, exFigure4.xls for count data of smaller scale selections)

 Please note that only the forward reads were used for P50NNS and S35NNS counting and the reverse read of the G143NNS data was used.

 ===================

-Protocol for obtaining fitness values from count data
+<b> Protocol for obtaining fitness values from count data </b>

 fitnesses were calculated and visualized in Matlab.
 However, any data processing software can be used as follows: